-- Root CA keys : Root CA keys can only be accessed on the physical and on the logical level by adhering to '3 out of 6' control, meaning that 3 of the 6 persons are present. - Intermediate CA keys : Intermediate CA keys can only be accessed on the physical and on the logical level by adhering to '3 out of 6' control, meaning that 3 of the 6 persons are present. - Issuing CAs keys Management access to these keys is only possible using '4-eye' principle (2 out of 8). - Subscriber keys on local QSCD: The subscriber has single-person control of the subscriber keys. - Subscriber keys on remote QSCD : Management access to these keys is only possible using '4-eye' principle (2 out of 6).
-Once the subscriber keys are generated, signing operations can be authorized by the Authenticated Subscriber (Login + Password + OTP).
+- Root CA keys : Root CA keys can only be accessed on the physical and on the logical level by adhering to '3 out of 6' control, meaning that 3 of the 6 persons are present. - Issuing CAs keys Management access to these keys is only possible using '4-eye' principle (2 out of 6). - Subscriber keys on local QSCD: The Subscriber has single-person control of the subscriber keys.